sharmaeklavya2/notes-source/src/telugu/grammar/03-verbs.md

 In Telugu, verbs are conjugated based on:

 1.  **Tense**: the time when an event happens.
-    In Telugu, there are primarily four tenses: simple present, simple past, present continuous, and future continuous.
 2.  **Subject**: The pronoun of the subject, i.e., the person/object doing the action.
 3. Whether the action is **positive** or **negative**.

-Conjugating a verb usually involves picking an appropriate form of a verb based on tense and positivity/negativity, and then appending an appropriate _personal suffix_
+Conjugating a verb usually involves picking an appropriate form of a verb based on tense and positivity/negativity, and then appending an appropriate _personal suffix_ based on the subject's pronoun.
-<span class="secondary">(aka PNG suffix, where PNG stands for Person, Number, Gender)</span>
-based on the subject's pronoun.
-So, we will frequently refer to the following table of _personal suffixes_:
+So, we will frequently refer to the following table of personal suffixes:

 <table id="png-suffix-table">
 <tr>